-I am excited to announce that I have been invited to create a solo show for the Jordan Schnitzer Museum of Art in Eugene, OR.
-The show will take place in the fall of 2018 and it will travel to other academic museums afterwards.
-The title is INWARD-OUTWARD.
-Paper will the the primary material.
-I have invited Magda Gonzalez-Mora, who curated TIMELINE, to be my Curator for this project as well.
+I am pleased to announce that I have been invited to create a solo exhibition for the Jordan Schnitzer Museum of Art in Eugene, OR.
+It will take place from August 29th of 2018 to February 24th of 2019 and it will travel to other academic museums afterward.
+I am still working on the title.
+Paper will be the primary material.
 You can read the text below for more details.

 By Elsa Mora

 I remember the day I became aware of the brain.
 My sister Ileana and I were walking down the street when she began to anticipate a seizure.
 I was 8 years old.
 She put her hand on my shoulder and directed me toward a discreet spot on the side of a house.
 With a calm voice, she said: “Don’t do anything, just stay with me until this passes.”
 For the longest

 After the seizure passed we continued walking.
 Then she said something that became deeply embedded in my mind: “Maybe you won’t understand this now, but don’t ever take your brain for granted.”
 “You’re lucky to have a good brain.”

 At the early age of 14, my sister had been diagnosed with Paranoid Schizophrenia.
 The day I got to witness her seizure, she was 18.
 I grew up admiring my sister’s talents.
 Her opera singing voice was powerful, her writings beautiful, and she was also a natural actress who could convincingly turn into any character.
 But her biggest passion was visual arts, which is what she was studying at the time of the diagnoses.
 Unfortunately, her illness took most of those talents away, but one of them remained strong: her talent as a fighter.